-This virtual course will be taught by experienced practitioners from Housing Partnership Sustainability Solutions and eight other expert organizations in the community solar field (Cooperative Energy Futures, Enerwealth Solutions, Groundswell, GRID Alternatives, Peoples Solar Energy Fund, SunWealth, Solar One, and Solar United Neighbors).
+This virtual course will be taught by experienced practitioners from Housing Sustainability Advisors and eight other expert organizations in the community solar field (Cooperative Energy Futures, Enerwealth Solutions, Groundswell, GRID Alternatives, Peoples Solar Energy Fund, SunWealth, Solar One, and Solar United Neighbors).

-There are currrently two options for enrollment into the Community Power Accelerator Learning Lab:
+There are two options for enrollment into the Community Power Accelerator Learning Lab:

-- As a part of the U.S. Department of Energy's American-Made Community Power Accelorator Prize.
-If your organization is interested in competing in this prize process, be sure to visit the prize webpage, carfully review the prize rules and eligibility criteria, and complete your prize Phase 1 submission package by October 4, 2023, 5 p.m.
-EST. Winners of Phase 1 will have the opportunity to take the Learning Lab course in January 2024.
+- The course is available as part of the U.S. Department of Energy's American-Made Community Power Accelerator Prize.
+If your organization is interested in competing in this prize process, be sure to visit the prize webpage and carefully review the rules and eligibility criteria.
+Winners of Phase 1 will have the opportunity to take the Learning Lab course in January 2024.